fehmi/simply.js/docs/state-management.md

 ## Variables in `each` loops

-If you decide to use `key` and `index` when you define `each` loop.
-You can reach them directly without using a dot notation.
+If you choose to use `key` and `index` when defining an `each` loop, you can access them directly without using dot notation.

 ```html
   <each data.hobbies as hobbie, key (index)>